Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The end result is a Betta that is predisposed to diseases, including fin rot, and even treatments that may work under normal circumstances will not with these fish.

-Here are several points, generally in order of importance to check if your Betta or other fish has or continues to contract symptoms of fin rot:
+Here are several points, generally in order of importance to check if your Fish (Betta or otherwise) has or continues to contract symptoms of fin rot (please note that many if not most cases of fin/body "rot" are environmental, so fixing/correcting the environment is always important):

 - Make sure your aquarium/bowl is as close to 0 in ammonia or nitrites at ALL times.